-Our model indicates that classroom-level quarantine is more effective than individual quarantine when the testing cadence is higher (Figure 7).
-In addition, this strategy is also more useful when case prevalence in the community is higher as well.
+Our model indicates that classroom-level quarantine is more effective than individual quarantine when the testing cadence is higher.
+In addition, this strategy is also more useful when case prevalence in the community is higher as well (Figure 7).

 Figure 7.
 Quarantine protocol strategies.
-The distribution of model outcomes over 1,000 simulations when using different quarantine and testing strategies in primary schools with approximately weekly new case introductions.
+The distribution of model outcomes over 1,000 simulations when using different quarantine and testing strategies in primary schools.
 Under each jitter plot we list the percentage of simulations that result in outbreaks affecting more than 5% of the population.